 What is Bitcoin?

-Sure—You know the history.
-As it spread from the geeky crypto community, Bitcoin sparked investor frenzy.
+Sure-You know the history.
+As it spread from the geeky crypto community, Bitcoin sparked an investor frenzy.
+It went from relatively unknown to people using a mainstream service like PayPal to buy the currency!
+You can look at this review if you want to learn how to do this.
 Its “value” was driven by the confidence of early adopters that they hitched an early train, rather than commercial adoption.
 But, just like those zealous investors, you realize that it may ultimately reduce the costs of online commerce, if and when if it becomes widely accepted.

 But what is Bitcoin, really?
 To what class of instruments does it belong?

 - The most ardent detractors see it as a sham: A pyramid scheme with absolutely no durable value.
 A house of cards waiting to tumble.
 This is a position of my close friend, JD, a former IRS auditor and the first to comment on this post below.

 - Many people recognize that it can be a useful transaction medium-similar to a prepaid gift card, but with a few added kicks: Decentralized, low cost and private.

 - Or is it an equity asset, traded by a community of speculative investors, and subject to bubble psychology?
 If so, do the wild swings in its exchange rate diminish its potential to be used as a payment mechanism?

 - Does Bitcoin have the potential to be a full-fledged currency with a “real value” that floats based on supply and demand?
 Can something that lacks intrinsic value or the backing of a bank or government replace national currency?